 Prokofiev said that in this Sonata he was inspired by one of Handel’s violin sonatas, and the four-movement structure, slow-fast-slow-fast, does follow the outline of a Baroque church sonata.
 All four movements are almost equally long, but Prokofiev said that the first served as a kind of extended introduction to the second, being a haunted prelude that ends with whispering muted scales that should sound “like the wind in a graveyard” as Prokofiev told David Oistrakh, who played the premiere performance.

 That second movement is a vigorously brawling debate, approximately the argument of the Classical sonata form.
 The third movement is a warmly rocking lullaby, although it does not keep all the ghosts at bay.
 The finale is a folk dance in shifting meters, driven in the composer’s characteristically biting toccata style, though it ends serenely after a recollection of the “wind in a graveyard” from the first movement.

-- John Henken is the Los Angeles Philharmonic's Director of Publications.
+John Henken is Director of Publications for the Los Angeles Philharmonic Association.